Crystal (Fleetwood Mac song)

 "Crystal" is a song written by Stevie Nicks.
-The song originally appeared on hers and Lindsey Buckingham's studio album, Buckingham Nicks (1973).
-Two years later, after the duo joined Fleetwood Mac, the band re-recorded it and released on their 1975 Fleetwood Mac album.
+The song originally appeared on her debut studio album with Lindsey Buckingham, Buckingham Nicks (1973).
+Two years later, after the duo joined Fleetwood Mac, the band re-recorded "Crystal" and released it on their 1975 Fleetwood Mac album.
 Buckingham sang lead vocals on both of these recordings.
 In 1998, Nicks re-recorded the song with herself on lead vocals for the Practical Magic soundtrack.

 Background

 Buckingham Nicks version

 "Crystal" first appeared on Buckingham Nicks, an album recorded by Lindsey Buckingham and Stevie Nicks in 1973 prior to their time in Fleetwood Mac.
 Despite being written by Nicks, the song was instead sung by Buckingham partially because producer Keith Olsen believed that his vocal timbre suited the song better.
 Nicks commented in the 2025 limited edition liner notes for Buckingham Nicks that she personally asked Buckingham to sing the song.
 "I'd written the song about him and me when things were good.
 I said, 'You sing it to me'".
-Nicks also said in an 1981 interview with Rolling Stone that she wrote the lyric "I have changed but you remain ageless" for her father.
+Nicks also said in a 1981 interview with Rolling Stone that she wrote the lyric "I have changed but you remain ageless" for her father.
 She would also reference that line during written correspondence with her father, adding that these words represented "what life is all about, because if somebody could take him away from me, they could do anything to me."

 Buckingham played his guitar parts on "Crystal" in an open tuning.
 The recording also featured an oboe at the end of each chorus.
 Mick Fleetwood recalled that "Crystal" was one of the songs that he heard while visiting Sound City Studios, which he was considering as a potential studio to record the next Fleetwood Mac album.
 Fleetwood said that the song had "so much connective power to our story and so much power in terms of what happened next."
 Keith Olsen, who produced Buckingham Nicks, did not mention "Crystal" as one of the songs he played for Fleetwood, instead citing "Frozen Love" and "Django" along with some compositions from James Gang and Emitt Rhodes.
 In January 1975, Buckingham Nicks performed "Crystal" as an encore during a show in Tuscaloosa, Alabama.
 By this point, the two had already agreed to join Fleetwood Mac and were performing their last shows as members of Buckingham Nicks.